 The RTE generator is one of a set of tools4 that create the realization of the AUTOSAR virtual function bus for an ECU based on information in the ECU Configuration Description.
-The RTE Generator is responsible for creating the AUTOSAR software-component API functions that link AUTOSAR software-components to the OS and manage communication between AUTOSAR software-components and between AU-TOSAR software-components and between AU-TOSAR software-components and basic software modules.
+The RTE Generator is responsible for creating the AUTOSAR software-component API functions that link AUTOSAR software-components to the OS and manage communication between AUTOSAR software-components and between AU-TOSAR software-components and between AU-TOSAR software-components.